Ghostty the terminal for Claude Code: Config, Splits, and Scripts

 OUTER_EOF

-# Start a session in your current directory (the session will be named "claude")
+# Start a session in your current directory (named "claude")

 ./ghostty-tmux-claude.sh

-# Start a session with a specific name and project directory
+# Start a named session in a specific project

 ./ghostty-tmux-claude.sh myproject ~/code/myproject